alanng10/class-lang/Doc/Article/Word/a.md

 conditionally trigger again, and refer result.
 The meanings are not tagged with the existence of processing.
 The words are suitable for use in abstract when inner processings are not to be shown.

+Word "case" has meaning that is one of discrete choices.
+The meaning is not tagged with the existence of processing.
+The word is suitable for use in abstract when inner processing is not to be shown.